adbar/courlan/README.rst

 Author
 ------

 This effort is part of methods to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistic analysis and natural language processing).
-A significant challenge resides in the ability to extract and pre-process web texts to meet scientific expectations: Web corpus construction involves numerous design decisions, and this software package can help facilitate collection and enhance corpus quality.
-Software ecosystem: see `this graphic <https://github.com/adbar/trafilatura/blob/master/docs/software-ecosystem.png>`_.
+Extracting and pre-processing web texts to the exacting standards of scientific research presents a substantial challenge for those who conduct such research.
+Web corpus construction involves numerous design decisions, and this software package can help facilitate text data collection and enhance corpus quality.

+- Barbaresi, A. `Trafilatura: A Web Scraping Library and Command-Line Tool for Text Discovery and Extraction <https://aclanthology.org/2021.acl-demo.15/>`_, Proceedings of ACL/IJCNLP 2021: System Demonstrations, 2021, p.
+122-131.
 - Barbaresi, A. "`Generic Web Content Extraction with Open-Source Software <https://konvens.org/proceedings/2019/papers/kaleidoskop/camera_ready_barbaresi.pdf>`_", Proceedings of KONVENS 2019, Kaleidoscope Abstracts, 2019.
--  Barbaresi, A. "`Efficient construction of metadata-enhanced web corpora <https://hal.archives-ouvertes.fr/hal-01371704v2/document>`_", Proceedings of the `10th Web as Corpus Workshop (WAC-X) <https://www.sigwac.org.uk/wiki/WAC-X>`_, 2016.

 Contact: see `homepage <https://adrien.barbaresi.eu/>`_ or `GitHub <https://github.com/adbar>`_.

+Software ecosystem: see `this graphic <https://github.com/adbar/trafilatura/blob/master/docs/software-ecosystem.png>`_.